qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 Resolution Independence
 =======================

-The qx.Mobile theme can be scaled for adjusting the application to the resolution of your target devices.
+A qx.Mobile theme can be scaled to adjust the application to the resolution of your target devices.

 To reach this goal, qx.Mobile theming strictly uses ``rem`` units instead of ``px`` inside its stylesheets.

 If you are not familiar with the CSS unit ``rem``, please have a look at `MDN CSS Units <https://developer.mozilla.org/en-US/docs/Web/CSS/length>`_.

 Thinking in ``rem`` units might be difficult, and that is why we added a SCSS function named ``rem()``.
-This function gives you the possibility to think in ``px``, but converts the ``px`` value to corresponding ``rem`` on SCSS compiling.
-If you want to use the feature of resolution independence, it is necessary to use this function inside your ``_styles.scss``.
+This function gives you the possibility to continue to think in ``px``, but converts the ``px`` value to a corresponding ``rem`` on SCSS compilation.
+As you certainly want to keep the feature of resolution independence in your custom theme, always avoid ``px`` and use this function inside your ``_styles.scss``.

 Example: